 The active ingredients in medicinal cannabis

 The active medicinal ingredients in cannabis are called cannabinoids.
 There are hundreds of cannabinoids in the plant; however, the two most well known and mainly responsible for medicinal treatment are CBD and THC.
+While both have medicinal properties and some of those properties overlap, there are differences in the cannabinoids.
 One of the most common questions is, “Does medical marijuana contain THC?”
 In Australia, there are three major types or categories of medicinal cannabis:

 - Mainly CBD

 CBD (cannabidiol), is one of the non-psychoactive cannabinoids in the cannabis plant and provides medicinal properties.
 It has also been found to reduce the ‘high’ feeling that THC provides.